ch604/PrismLauncher-offline/README.md

 This is a **FORK** and not endorsed by MultiMC, PolyMC, or PrismLauncher teams.

+## Installation

+Grab your favorite flavor from [the latest release](https://github.com/ch604/PrismLauncher-offline/releases)

 ## License

 All launcher code is available under the GPL-3.0-only license.